newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-architect-firm.md

 webflowType: business-license
 webflowId: 5f772971eb55580500feb5a2
 licenseCertificationClassification: LICENSE
+summaryDescriptionMd: >
-summaryDescriptionMd: "You need a certificate of authorization to open an architecture firm."
+  You need a certificate of authorization to open an architecture firm.
 ---

 ---